 The Plan is mostly about Council's work to improve health and wellbeing.
 This is both direct work and work in partnership with other agencies and communities.
-Seven health and wellbeing priorities are identified.
-These priorities reflect the most significant preventable causes of poor health and wellbeing in Yarra Ranges, and have been strongly confirmed by our community engagement.
+Seven health and wellbeing priorities are proposed.
+The draft priorities reflect the most significant preventable causes of poor health and wellbeing in Yarra Ranges, and confirmed by our community.
 Each priority has a goal articulating the future we hope to see.

 The Council Health and Wellbeing Plan must align local health priorities with the 2019-2023 Victorian Health and Wellbeing Plan.
-(5) The state Plan has 10 priorities and within this, four focus areas.
+(6) The state Plan has 10 priorities and within this, four focus areas.